Hakimbek/my-java-notes/Java_Core/Arrays/README.md

   - We can store only the fixed size of elements in the array.
 It doesn't grow its size at runtime.
 To solve this problem, collection framework is used in Java which grows automatically.

 # Types of Array in java
+There are two types of array.

+- Single Dimensional Array
+- Multidimensional Array

 ## Single Dimensional Array